 - It's best to use the freshest eggs possible for this recipe because the eggs are stored for a long period of time in the pickling juice.
 I use eggs from my backyard chickens, so that's about as fresh as you can get.
 If you don't have your own chickens, try to seek out a local farm to get free-range chicken eggs.
 These eggs are not only better for you, but the taste is superior, plus the chickens are humanely raised.
-Farm eggs are most definitely worth the few extra dollars.
+Farm fresh eggs are most definitely worth the few extra dollars.